backdrop-contrib/slick/docs/UPGRADE.md

 ***
 Shortly, do it one at a time.
 Not all at once like usual.
 If you are feeling adventurous, feel free to do it all at once at your own risk.
+If successful, kindly let us know, so that we can ditch deprecated formatters, and functions prior to full release rather than keeping around the codebase.

 If you modified Slick templates, update templates, see SLICK 3x CHANGES below.
 ***